 How to monetize an educational app

-Let’s once again take Memrise as an example: The free version has all the same lessons as the paid one, but if you pay the subscription fee you’ll get access to such extras as automated pronunciation checking and a grammar bot.
+For example, the free version of the Memrise language learning app has all the same lessons as the paid one, but if you pay the subscription fee you’ll get access to automated pronunciation checking and a grammar bot.
 These aren’t features every learner acutely needs, especially if they use the app as a support rather than a main source of materials, but they make good practice features nonetheless.

 Offering a free trial is another common monetization model among educational app developers.
 The popular brain training app Elevate uses this model.
 With a free trial, you give users full access to all app features for a limited time and ask them to pay if they’d like to continue.
 Two weeks is usually enough to get acquainted with an app but not enough to get tired of it.